thingplus/thingplus.github.io/posts/en/non-official/InquiryGuide.md

 #### 400 error or 409 error when registering gateway
 * The gateway you are trying to use may already be registered with another service.
 * You must delete the registered gateway and register it again.
-Please contact us with your [inquiry form](#id-inquirytable), including your `gateway ID`, to Intercom.

 <br>